NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 # Manage NuGet packages with the NuGet CLI

-You can use the `nuget.exe` CLI tool to install, list, update, remove, and restore NuGet packages in Visual Studio projects and solutions.
-The NuGet CLI provides all NuGet capabilities on Windows, and provides most NuGet capabilities on Mac and on Linux with Mono.
+You can use the `nuget.exe` CLI tool to manage NuGet packages in Visual Studio projects and solutions.
 This article describes the most common NuGet CLI commands for managing NuGet packages.
+All these commands work on Windows, and most work on Mac and on Linux with Mono.

 The NuGet CLI runs on .NET Framework and non-SDK-style projects, for example non-SDK style projects that target .NET Standard libraries.
 The NuGet CLI commands can use a project [packages.config](../reference/packages-config.md) file that lists package references.
 For non-SDK-style projects that use `PackageReference` instead of *packages.config* for package references, use the [dotnet CLI](install-use-packages-dotnet-cli.md) instead.